DannyNemer/dantil/README.md

 Formats plain `Object`s and `Array`s with multi-line string representations on separate lines.
 Concatenates and formats all other consecutive values on the same line.
 <br>
 <br>
 If the first argument is of a complex type (e.g., `Object`, `Array`), left-aligns all remaining lines.
 Otherwise, equally indents each line after the first line, if any.
-If the first argument has leading whitespace, prepends all remaining arguments with the same whitespace excluding newlines.
-If the first argument is entirely whitespace, excludes that argument from output and indents all remaining arguments with that whitespace.
+If the first argument has leading whitespace (or is entirely whitespace), prepends all remaining arguments with the same whitespace (as indentation) excluding newline characters.

 #### Arguments
 1. `[values]` *(...&#42;)*: The values and objects to print.